Free from Ebola, survivors complain of new syndrome

 Back home, medical colleagues shunned him and he had to insert his own intravenous drip.
 Six months afterwards he has fully recovered but, as president of a survivors’ association, wants to ensure others get better support and health information.

-“The questions survivors are asking about where they are going to be health-wise in the future deserve answers,” Bonarwolo said at a survivors’ meeting organized by the United Nations.
+“The questions survivors are asking about where they are going to be health-wise in the future deserve answers,” Bonarwolo said at a survivors’ meeting organised by the United Nations.

 The outbreak is now ebbing, and the health ministry says there are fewer than 10 cases in the country, but even survivors with no worrying symptoms say it is hard to get back to normal life with so many unanswered questions about Ebola’s impact.